tonymcneil/WebCamVideoEffects/README.md

 ## running effects

-Video effects can be run in the background using the convention `./vid-${effect-name}.sh`
+Video effects can be run in the background using the convention `./v-${effect-name}.sh`

-    # e.g. display static image of the "one does not simply..." meme
+    # e.g. display static image of the "one does not simply..." meme:
-    ./vid-simply.sh
+    ./v-simply.sh

+    # e.g. stream the default real cam to the virtual cam (i.e. no effects):
+    ./v-simply.sh

 ## killing effects